 Whether you’re having lots of company or it’s just going to be you and the kids, it’s so nice to have some planned activities you can do without leaving home.

-Some suggested making homemade crock-pot hot cocoa or introducing Christmas brunch.
+Make homemade crock-pot hot cocoa or introduce Christmas brunch.

 Christmas Movie Classics

-The most popular movies were: A White Christmas, A Christmas Story, Home Alone, It’s a Wonderful Life, and the Grinch.
+Try one of these popular movies: A White Christmas, A Christmas Story, Home Alone, It’s a Wonderful Life, and the Grinch.

 My personal favorite is Elf!